 - Twin Stretch Needle – Optional

-- Print Pattern – This pattern is free to all subscribers.
-Check both your inbox and junk folders for the confirmation email.
+- Print Pattern – This pattern is FREE to all my newsletter subscribers.
+Check both your inbox and junk folder for the confirmation email.
+Be sure to have your pop up blocker disabled.
 Print from a laptop or computer.

 *This pattern is a SIZE M and DOES NOT INCLUDE SEAM ALLOWANCES.